A visit to this lovely nature reserve in spring and summer is enough to make any visitor gush about it reminding them of how countryside used to be!

 We should be very glad that this reserve is protected and looked after, because this kind of wildflower meadow is becoming ever more rare as the years pass.

-The nature reserve was purchased with support from Timotei, and is run by Plantlife and the Countryside Council for Wales (CCW).
+The nature reserve was purchased with support from Timotei, and is run by Plantlife and Natural Resources Wales (NRW).

 The nearest town to Cae Blaen Dyffryn is Lampeter, and you should proceed from there on the A482 in the direction of Llandovery.
 The best landmark to look out for is the Ram Inn, on the left hand side of the road, and the reserve is about 4km (2.5 miles) further along, also on the left hand side.

 There is no official parking close to the reserve, but we usually park on a rough area of ground on the sharp bend immediately before the meadow itself.

 Please note that it is a dangerous turn into the area and an even more dangerous one coming out due to your restricted view of any traffic approaching from either direction, so please take great care if you decide to use this parking area.

 Alternatively, there is a layby on the left hand side of the road a short distance beyond the entrance to the reserve.

 Wherever you park you will need to keep your wits about you as you walk to the reserve as there is no pavement on this narrow but extremely busy road.

 There is a gate and a stile at the entrance to the reserve, but there are no clearly defined footpaths to follow in this steeply sloping meadow.
 The area at the bottom of the site, nearest to the road, can be very marshy early in the season and after prolonged rain so good walking shoes are essential.
 Not suitable for wheelchair users or for people with prams or pushchairs.

 There are no facilites at the reserve apart from an information board.
 There are shops, pubs, cafés and public toilets in Lampeter.